AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform designed for comprehensive business management, integrating CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules.
-It features a unique WindTre glassmorphism design, robust OAuth2/OIDC security with MFA, and PostgreSQL with Row Level Security (RLS) for tenant isolation.
-A Brand Interface HQ system provides centralized control.
-The project aims to deliver a scalable, secure, and complete solution for diverse business needs, consolidating essential business functionalities for significant market potential.
+W3 Suite is a multi-tenant enterprise platform designed to centralize and streamline business operations.
+It offers modules for CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding.
+Key features include a unique WindTre glassmorphism design, robust OAuth2/OIDC security with MFA, and PostgreSQL with Row Level Security (RLS) for strong tenant isolation.
+A Brand Interface HQ system centralizes multi-brand management.
+The project aims to provide a scalable, secure, and comprehensive business solution.

 # User Preferences

-### 1. DATABASE SCHEMA LOCATION (OBBLIGATORIO)
+### DATABASE SCHEMA LOCATION (OBBLIGATORIO)
 **❌ NEVER create shared/ folder - IT DOES NOT EXIST** **❌ NEVER reference shared/schema.ts - IT DOES NOT EXIST**